ejsdotsh/ejsb/README.md

 # homelab

-the collection of learning, experimentation, and opinionated tooling that i write to manage my personal infrastructure, which consists of:
+the collection of learning, experimentation, and opinionated tooling that i write to manage my personal infrastructure.

-- my websites running on

 ***...caution, this is a work in progress, breaking changes ahead...***